GoogleCloudPlatform/marketing-analytics-jumpstart/infrastructure/terraform/README.md

     Now, to deploy the ML pipelines component again, revert your changes on the TF variables file `${TERRAFORM_RUN_DIR}/terraform.tfvars` and apply the terraform configuration by running the commad above again.

+### Resume terminal session
+Because a Cloud Shell session is ephemeral, your Cloud Shell session could terminate for various reasons.
+When a terminal session ends all the session variables and user authentication are lost.
+You can run the `session-resume.sh` script to configure a new terminal session with the necessary environmental variables and authentication credentials to continue with the terraform deployment.
+The prerequisites for running this script are that you have set all the variable values in the TF variables file `$TERRAFORM_RUN_DIR}/terraform.tfvars` and have applied the terraform configuration once before.
+To configure a new terminal session run following commands:

+    ```bash
+    SOURCE_ROOT="${HOME}/marketing-analytics-jumpstart"
+    cd ${SOURCE_ROOT}
+    . scripts/session-resume.sh
+    ```

+    Follow the authentication workflow, if prompted.

 ## Resources created

 At this time, the Terraform scripts in this folder perform the following tasks: